 Multi instrumentalist Eric Long comes from the rare breed of singers whose voices you simply do not forget.
 His delivery is filled with the same characteristic conviction as artists like Joe Cocker and The Who’s Roger Daltrey, bringing refreshingly classic male soul and blues lines to a progressive Americana sound.
 Armed with two guitars, one of which is used for rootsy slide numbers, banjo, harmonica and the occasional dobro, Eric fills out his sound with a constant foot tapping that is characteristic in early country blues recordings.

-A Pennsylvania transplant currently living in Oakland California, Eric is a seasoned songwriter with a remarkable knack for simplicity.
+A Pennsylvania transplant currently living in San Francisco California, Eric is a seasoned songwriter with a remarkable knack for simplicity.
 He’s played all throughout the Bay Area with multiple groups including the roots blues and rock n’ roll trio Hot Diggity Damn which has played many of San Francisco’s top venues.

 With influences ranging from Mississippi John Hurt and John Fahey to progressive musicians like Jack White, Eric’s music is both fundamentally folk music, and also timelessly steeped in some of America’s earliest musical roots.
 Eric is now performing as a solo musician with an instantly lovable one-man band feel.